jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 layout: post
 title: Building Raspberry Pi Systems with Buildroot
 description: "Building customized systems for the Raspberry Pi using Buildroot"
-date: 2017-10-25 14:19:00
+date: 2017-11-12 11:12:00
 categories: rpi
 tags: [linux, rpi, buildroot, rpi3, qt5, pyqt, pyqt5]
 ---

-This post is about building custom Linux systems for [Raspberry Pi][rpi] boards using [Buildroot][buildroot].
+This post is about building Linux systems for [Raspberry Pi][rpi] boards using [Buildroot][buildroot].

-Buildroot is a simpler alternative to the [Yocto Project][yocto].
-With only a few exceptions you can build the systems with the same functionality with either tool.
+Buildroot is a popular alternative to [Yocto][yocto] for building custom embedded Linux systems.

+With a few exceptions you can build a similar Linux system with either tool.
-The two major exceptions, features you can get with Yocto and not Buildroot are a gcc toolchain on the target (the RPi) and a package management system.

-This is deliberate.
-The focus for Buildroot is end-user products which do not typically require dev tools.

-As for package management, full-system A/B rootfs upgrades are typically a better solution for embedded systems anyway.
-They lower the risk of bricking during an interrupted upgrade and also offer the ability to easily and fully rollback the upgrade if required.

-In the projects I work on there is typically a single UI application possibly using a touchscreen.
-More often it's just a remote interface like a web service or maybe no UI at all, just an endpoint collecting data and running MQTT or something similar.

-The goal is for these systems is to be a small as possible, no software that isn't needed.
-Software that's not installed is software that doesn't need upgrades/security updates.

-I've added [Qt5][qt] support to the demo images I'm building here, since many of the projects I work on use it.
-I am building only the Qt [EGLFS][qpa-eglfs] and linuxfb platform plugins.

-Buildroot offers two versions of Qt5, **5.9.3** and the LTS version **5.6.3**.
-I'm using **5.9.3**.

-If you are not using Qt, definitely disable it in your config.
-This will speed your build considerably.

 I am using a [Buildroot clone][jumpnow-buildroot] I created in Github.

-The **[master]** branch of the repository is a mirror of the official Buildroot repository.
+The `[master]` branch of the repository is a mirror of the official Buildroot repository.

-The default **[jumpnow]** branch has a few additions on top of **[master]** for my own customizations.
+The default `[jumpnow]` branch has a few additions on top of `[master]` for my own customizations and is what I am using for these examples.

+The demo images I am building include [Qt5][qt] support, since many of the projects I work on use it.
+Qt is big and if you don't need it you should remove it from the config.

+Buildroot offers two versions of Qt5, **5.9.2** and **5.6.3**.
+I'm using **5.9.2** for the demos.
+I am building both the Qt [EGLFS][qpa-eglfs] and linuxfb platform plugins.

+I have also included PyQt5.

+Here are some of the changes to Buildroot `[master]` in my `[jumpnow]` branch.

-* Bumped versions for the [Linux kernel][rpi-linux] and [RPi firmware][rpi-firmware] to the latest from the official RPi repositories.
+* Newer versions of the [Linux kernel][rpi-linux] and [RPi firmware][rpi-firmware]

-* Added some custom applications primarily as an experiment in how to add custom packages to Buildroot.
-The source for all of them are github repos.
+* Some custom applications primarily as an experiment in how to add custom packages to Buildroot.
+The source for all of them are public github repos.

   1. **serialecho** - a C, Makefile based app
   2. **tspress** - a Qt5 Widgets GUI app using qmake
-  3. **pytouch.py** - a [PyQt5][pyqt] app, the build/install for this is just a copy
+  3. **pytouch.py** - a [PyQt5][pyqt] app

-* Added some custom Buildroot `configs` to support all the RPi boards.
-The configs add [Qt5][qt] (no QML), [PyQt5][pyqt] and Python3 including Numpy.
-This generates an image approaching 180MB, which is big, but this is only for evaluation.
+* Custom Buildroot **defconfigs** to support my images for the RPi boards.

-* Created some sample overlays for the rootfs to customize some conf files.
+* Sample rootfs overlays to customize conf files.

-* Added some [kernel build patches][br-rpi-overlays] so that DTS overlays (DTBOs) are built from the kernel source and not just downloaded from the RPi firmware github repo.
+* Some [patches to the kernel build][br-rpi-overlays] so that the RPi DTS overlays (DTBOs) are built from the kernel source and not just downloaded from the RPi firmware github repo.
+This make its a little easier (at least for my workflow) to include custom dts overlays when you need them by just including them as kernel patches.

+The **defconfig** is where non-default build information is stored.
+You will want to create a custom **defconfig** for your project.

-The two custom `configs` are
+The two custom **defconfigs** I am using in the demos are

-* **jumpnow\_rpi3\_defconfig** - For the RPi2, RPi3 and CM3 boards
+* jumpnow\_rpi3\_defconfig - for the RPi2, RPi3 and CM3 boards
-* **jumpnow\_rpi0\_defconfig** - For the original RPi, RPi Zero, RPi Zero-W and CM1 boards
+* jumpnow\_rpi0\_defconfig - for the original RPi, RPi0, RPi0-W and CM1 boards

+These configs add [Qt5][qt] (no QML), [PyQt5][pyqt] and Python3 including Numpy.

 To build a system, run the following (see the **ccache** notes below)

-    scott@t410:~$ git clone -b jumpnow https://github.com/jumpnow/buildroot
+    ~$ git clone -b jumpnow https://github.com/jumpnow/buildroot
-    scott@t410:~$ cd buildroot
+    ~$ cd buildroot
-    scott@t410:~/buildroot$ make jumpnow_rpi3_defconfig
+    ~/buildroot$ make jumpnow_rpi3_defconfig
-    scott@t410:~/buildroot$ make
+    ~/buildroot$ make

 **Note:** Don't run make with a **-jN** argument.
 The main Makefile is not designed to be run as a parallel build.
 The sub-projects will be run in parallel automatically.

 If you are missing tools on your workstation, you will get error messages telling you what you are missing.
-The dependencies are nothing out of the ordinary for a developer workstation and you can search the web for the particular packages you need to install for your Linux distribution.
+The dependencies are nothing out of the ordinary for a developer workstation and you can search the web for the particular packages you need to install for your distro.

 The command